1001 Valley Forge Road

-In 1729, John was to deed the land to son William Moore who was considered a gentleman of Charlestown Township.
-He built a frame house and saw mill and the Bull Tavern, a famous Colonial hostelry.
+In 1729, John was to deed the land to his son William Moore who was considered a gentleman of Charlestown Township.
+He built a frame house and sawmill and the Bull Tavern, a famous Colonial hostelry.
 By 1740, the present stone house was built.
 It remains the oldest Georgian-style house in Chester County.

-William’s career is quite lengthy.
+William's career is quite lengthy.
 He served in the General Assembly for Pennsylvania.
 By 1741, the governor of PA appointed him Justice of Peace of the County Court where he served to 1757.
-In 1748, Moore was a Colonel for the regiment “Associators” during the French and Indian Wars.
-1762-65 saw him as County Assessor for Elections and 1764-79 as Council member and a Justice of the Court of Common Pleas in Chester County.
+In 1748, Moore was a Colonel for the regiment "Associators" during the French and Indian Wars.
+1762 to 1765 saw him as County Assessor for Elections and 1764 to 1779 as a Council member and a Justice of the Court of Common Pleas in Chester County.
 He was a judge for 30 years.
-Moore remained loyal to King and Country (Great Britain) which did cause concern with his fellow citizens.
+Moore remained loyal to his King and Country (Great Britain) which did cause concern with his fellow citizens.

-From 1756-57, complaints were voiced against him including tyranny and injustice.
+From 1756 to 1757, complaints were voiced against him including tyranny and injustice.
 He was ordered arrested and imprisoned in Philadelphia.
 In three months, the governor and King intervened and he was released.
 He remained an ardent Tory at the outbreak of the Revolutionary War and was known for his aristocratic behavior and cultural ties to England.

 Between January and April 1778, six delegates from the Committee of Congress used Moore Hall.
 (The Continental Congress was in session in York, PA) They were to assist General George Washington with improvements to the Continental Army.
 Washington rode the 3 miles between the Valley Forge Encampment and Moore Hall to confer with the delegates.